JoshWong16/Sudoku/README.md

 # Sudoku

 ## Description
-Python script to automatically solve a Sudoku puzzle
+Python script to automatically solve a Sudoku puzzle using a recurisve backtracking algorithm